 This type of closing is effective and it depends on your product or service.
 You offer a “trial period” by giving away your product to your prospect and providing a guarantee that they will love it, otherwise, they can return it.
 Companies that use this are non-profit organizations, gyms or fitness companies and animal shelters.

-While “presales” might imply that their work is finished once a sale is made; the best companies have presales teams still working on the sales even after the sale is complete.
-Great sales reps have always tried to anticipate customer needs and to deliver on them consistently.
+The best businesses have presales teams that are still active even after the sale is made.
+Great sales reps make sure they understand the customer needs and provide solution consistently.
 But top-notch presales teams can help by anticipating customer needs; predicting them with accuracy using analytics and using their knowledge of specific customers.

-Presales can also hasten sales pipeline velocity by predicting what will trigger a renewal.
-Creating template tools to ensure best practices across the sales team.
-And automating practices to send alerts in advance of a contract’s renewal date.
-Companies that do this properly can recommend special offers and promotional deals that will influence a quick renewal.
-Even close the deal before an RFP is open to competitors.
+Presales teams can also speed up sales pipeline velocity by contemplating the possibility of what will stimulate a renewal.
+They standardise tools to make sure best practices are used across the team.
+They also automate methods and procedures to send notifications and recommendations of a contract’s renewal date in advance.
+Companies that can carry this out properly can propose special offers and promotional deals that will motivate a quick renewal.
+And they can even close the deal before a request for proposal is open to competitors.

 Companies should prioritise the best opportunities for the presales.
 To find the best deals as they have the unique mix of skills; experience and knowledge on the customer that no other team has.